Seven Dwarfs Mine Train Mountain Completes Landscape Magic

-As guests wander into New Fantasyland, they encounter a colorful meadow and a foreboding forest straight from “Beauty and the Beast,” a breezy seascape from “The Little Mermaid” and an old-time, tree-shaded fairground representing home base for the Storybook Circus, inspired by the Disney animated film, “Dumbo.”
+As guests heigh-ho their way into New Fantasyland to hop aboard the new Seven Dwarfs Mine Train, they discover tracks encircling and bisecting a steep, verdant mountain from the classic film “Snow White and the Seven Dwarfs.”
+Beyond the Mine Train setting, guests encounter a colorful meadow and a foreboding forest straight from “Beauty and the Beast,” a breezy seascape from “The Little Mermaid” and an old-time, tree-shaded fairground representing home base for the Storybook Circus, inspired by the Disney animated film, “Dumbo.”

 Subtle landscape transitions turn the storybook pages for guests so they can immerse themselves in each different fairytale world filled with eye-popping living-landscape details.

-Walt Disney Imagineering Director of Landscape Architecture Rebecca Bishop oversaw the New Fantasyland concept design and offers some of the landscape details:
+Rebecca Bishop, area development director of Walt Disney Imagineering’s landscape architecture division, oversaw the New Fantasyland concept design and offers some of the landscape details:

-Scene I: Enchanted Tales with Belle – As they head toward Maurice’s (Belle’s father’s) cottage, guests encounter a bucolic meadow, where fluffy riots of plumbago blossoms, blooming purple trumpet trees and gently drooping lemongrass offer an idyllic escape for bookworms and dreamers like Belle.
-Bottlebush shrubs with bright red blossoms, birch trees, sycamores and oak-leaf hydrangeas add to the unruly wildness of the meadow that’s edged with a makeshift fence inspired by Maurice’s inventive genius.
+Scene II: Enchanted Tales with Belle – As they head toward Maurice’s (Belle’s father’s) cottage, guests encounter a bucolic meadow, where fluffy riots of plumbago blossoms, blooming purple trumpet trees and gently drooping lemongrass offer an idyllic escape for bookworms and dreamers like Belle.
+Bottlebush shrubs with bright red blossoms, birch trees, sycamores and oak-leaf hydrangeas add to the unruly wildness of the meadow.
 “We grouped plants in colonies and ran the groups together so they look like a meadow on the hillside, then used lots of blossoms and textures,” Bishop says.
-“For the fence, part of the story is that Maurice is an inventor and he builds the fence with a wagon wheel and whatever else he has handy.”

 Along the Casey Jr. Splash ‘N’ Soak Station water play area, flowering, towering camellia shrubs soften the scene, and 20-foot-tall leafy, lime-green eucalyptus trees create a border between the play area and the Fantasyland Train Station.
 “Storybook Circus was very fun.
 We had seen a picture of a cobblestone path that was overtaken by dirt,” says Bishop, who decided to create a similar look with an imprinted “storyline” for the walkway where elephants and monkeys may have tread.
 “We made 2,000 peanuts to put into the concrete, as well as banana peels from a circus monkey.
 And you can see the prints of big elephants and Dumbo walking between their legs.”